 - const char boot1_path a path to a file containing a Chez Scheme image file with base functionality.
 Normally, the file is called "petite.boot".
 The path should contain a directory separator, otherwise Chez Scheme will consult its own search path.
+The racket_get_self_exe_path and/or racket_path_replace_filename functions may be helpful to construct the path. - void boot1_data an alternative to boot1_path, a pointer to the boot file's content in memory.
+When using this field, the boot1_len field must be supplied as non-zero.
+Only one of boot1_path and boot1_data can be non-NULL.

-The racket_get_self_exe_path and/or racket_path_replace_filename functions may be helpful to construct the path. - long boot1_offset an offset into boot1_path to read for the first boot image, which allows boot images to be combined with other data in a single file.
-The image as distributed is self-terminating, so no size or ending offset is needed. - long boot1_len an optional length in bytes for the first boot image, which is used as a hint for loading the boot file if non-zero.
-If this hint is provided, it must be at least as large as the boot image bytes, and it must be no longer than the file size after the boot image offset. - const char boot2_path like boot1_path, but for the image that contains compiler functionality, normally called "scheme.boot". - long boot2_offset an offset into boot2_path to read for the second boot image. - long boot2_len boot1_len, an optional length in bytes for the second boot image.
+- long boot1_offset an offset into boot1_path or boot1_data to read for the first boot image, which allows boot images to be combined with other data in a single file.
+The image as distributed is self-terminating, so no size or ending offset is needed (except that boot1_len must be at least as large as the image when supplied via boot1_data). - long boot1_len an length in bytes for the first boot image, which is optional and used as a hint if non-zero when the boot image is supplied via boot1_path.
+If this length is provided, it must be at least as large as the boot image in bytes, and it must be no larger than the file size or readable memory after the boot image offset.

+- const char boot2_path like boot1_path, but for the image that contains compiler functionality, normally called "scheme.boot". - void boot2_data like boot1_data, but an alternative to boot2_path.
+When using this field, the boot2_len field must be supplied as non-zero.